-Much has already been written about the changes at VMware EUC (now Omnissa) and the implications for their customers, resulting in many starting to evaluate alternatives, such as Citrix.
+Much has already been written about the changes at VMware Horizon (now Omnissa) and the implications for their customers, resulting in many starting to evaluate alternatives, such as Citrix.
 In this blog, we would like to go a bit deeper and discuss the technical details that make Citrix DaaS or Citrix Virtual Apps and Desktops (CVAD) a better solution for app and desktop virtualization.

 Hybrid environments